 This is where edging comes in.
 Not only can it help provide crisp, clean lines to the land, but it can also keep weeds from invading and improves soil retention.
 Edging can also make maintenance for your crews a little easier, as they tend to reduce the amount of trimming required.

-For those wanting it sweet and simple, they can go the Victorian method of edging, which consists of making a narrow trench with a sharp spade that is 3 to 4 inches deep.
+For those wanting it sweet and simple, they can go with the Victorian method of edging, which consists of making a narrow trench with a sharp spade that is 3 to 4 inches deep.
 This little cliff will slow or stop the spread of grass, but it tends to need to be touched up once or twice a year.

 If your customers are looking for something a little more elegant than a hand-dug trench, there are numerous materials they can use that fit the aesthetic of their landscape.
 Whatever material your client wants to use, make sure it is long-lasting and strong.

 Metal tends to be the longest-lasting edging material, but it comes with a price and tends to be difficult to install.
 Steel edging is heavy and difficult to use on deeply curved beds, so it works better for areas that need side strength, such as a driveway.
 Aluminum is easier to work with, but its light nature makes it easier to damage.

 For a casual look, wood is a good option and it comes in a variety of widths and thicknesses.
 Avoid using untreated lumber, as it has a shorter lifespan and in areas with chronic moisture or termites, it will be unacceptable.
 Another element to watch out for is using woods like old railroad ties that can be coated in materials that are toxic to plants.